x-tag/core/README.md

 ## Tests

-Jasmine tests via grunt are not working yet, please open [test/index.html](test/index.html) in your browser to see if everything passes.
+We use Jasmine to test the library, and you can verify it works as expected by opening [test/index.html](test/index.html) in your browser to run the tests.

 ## Regenerating the distributable build